Monodromy and irreducibility of type $A_1$ automorphic Galois representations: Proof of Theorem

-We claim that, up to twists, these representations $f_{1, \lambda_0},\ldots,f_{r, \lambda_0}$ are modular for sufficiently large $\ell_0$.
+We claim that these representations $f_{1, \lambda_0},\ldots,f_{r, \lambda_0}$ are modular up to twists for sufficiently large $\ell_0$.
 To support our argument, we record the following two results; a criterion concerning the oddness of a continuous Galois representation, and the Fontaine-Mazur conjecture in the regular case which has been proved by Skinner--Wiles \cite{SW01}, Kisin \cite{Kis09}, Hu--Tan \cite{HT15}, and most recently by Pan \cite{Pan22}.